Acquiring Experience for Machine Learning Jobs: A Roadmap for Beginners

 Let’s be real, hiring someone without experience is a major risk for any company.

-- So Good They Can’t Ignore You by Cal Newport — almost explains itself by the title.
+- So Good They Can’t Ignore You by Cal Newport — a book that explains itself by the title.
+If you're so good they can't ignore you, the machine learning jobs will come to you.

-- How to communicate and share your work — article I wrote which talks a little more about these points.
+- How to communicate and share your work — an article I wrote that talks about an important aspect of technical roles, the non-technical skill of communication.

 - Don’t call yourself a programmer — another great article on the topic of starting a role (if you don’t have a role you may read this as a “well, these don’t relate to me”, but you should view the points as something to reverse engineer, remember: start the job before you have it).